How to Prevent and Treat Tic Bites

 - Me And Borrelia

 - A Tic Can Carry More Than Just Lyme Disease

 - Ticks and psyche - a couple of theories, one can think about

-Ticks, which are about the size of an obese fruit fly and looks like a baby beetle, lives anywhere in the tall grass and the forest floor, where they can hide from the birds.
+Ticks are about the size of an obese fruit fly and looks like a baby beetle, and you'll most often meet them in the tall grass and the forest floor, where they can hide from the birds.

-Approximately two percent of the ticks in Denmark are carrying Borrelia.
-Check your body every day, when you are in a tic neighbourhood and watch for symptoms, which usually shows within a fortnight, and get them treated as soon as possible.
+Approximately two percent of the ticks in Denmark are carrying Borrelia, so check your body every day, if you're in a tic neighbourhood and also watch for symptoms, which usually shows within a fortnight, and get them treated as soon as possible.

 When a tick is removed from the body within 24 hours, they rarely do any damage, and there is an effective cure if you rush to the doctor.